-Welcome to our GHA Family!
+Welcome to our Atlanta Jewish Academy Family!

+GHA's founders fervently believed the timeless values of the Jewish community transcend the differences among denominations.
 They envisioned and ultimately built a place where Jews could and should respect each other, learn from each other, and work for the community's greater good.

 The simplicity and eloquence of their perspective resonates as much today as it did then.
 It is what we intuitively understand about the school.
 It is what all of us, board members, teachers and parents, strive for.
 It encapsulates the vision of the great sage, Hillel, who challenges us in Pirkei Avot (2:6), "In a place where there are no mensches, strive to be a mensch."

 Founded in 1971, Yeshiva Atlanta is Atlanta’s oldest co-educational Jewish high school with a remarkable record of academic achievement.
 YA understands that adolescent growth involves four areas: intellectual, social-emotional, physical, and religious-spiritual.
 To nurture the well-rounded student, the school promotes participation in sports, fine arts, and service learning in addition to academic excellence.
 Two-thirds of the student body participates in one or more competitive sports.
 As a member of Georgia High School Athletic Association, our teams participate in out of state tournaments, and have won championships in basketball, baseball and wrestling.
 Our wrestling team participates in an annual tournament in New York, and consistently places preforms well.
 The arts are a part of life at YA: students express their creativity through yearbook, journalism, studio art, AP Art, music electives, the school drama production, and Chagiga, YA’s all-female musical production.
 YA’s nurturing environment offers many opportunities for students to develop their own identities, both in the secular world and the Jewish community.